"da bomb" |

 Definition: (spelled "de") "verb of location or condition; there.
 He de in de cane piece.
 I de de."

-Source: Page 67, A Brief Description and Dictionary of the Language Used in the Virgin Islands.
+Source: Page 67, Roy, John D. A Brief Description and Dictionary of the Language Used in the Virgin Islands.
+St. Thomas, USVI.
+1975.

 "deh yah"